Getting Closer to God

 - •• As you come with confidence to Jesus on His throne of grace, remember that He sympathizes with your weaknesses; He does not despise them (or you!).

-•• In His presence you will find, not condemnation, but “mercy and ... grace”.
+•• In the Son of God's presence you will find, not condemnation, but “mercy and ... grace”.

 James 4:7-8a Submit yourselves, then, to God.
 Resist the devil, and he will flee from you.
 Come near to God and he will come near to you.